automotola/tm-web/static/pitch/md/pitchdeck 2 oktober.md

 **Team**
 - Elise Marcus: Founder and sustainability designer
-- Eric Kamst: Microbiologist
+- Eric Kamst: Microbiologist *"Let's do this."*
-- Alexey Shifman: Hardware engineer
+- Alexey Shifman: Hardware engineer "Let's do this."*
-- Omotola Bolarin: Data strategist
+- Omotola Bolarin: Data strategist "Let's do this."*
-- Paul Noordhuis
+- Paul Noordhuizen: Software architect "Let's do this."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMDUyNTg2MCwtMTgzNDQwNDIxXX0=
+eyJoaXN0b3J5IjpbLTY1ODQwMjQwNCwtMTgzNDQwNDIxXX0=
 -->